rerun-io/rerun/crates/re_tuid/README.md

 On a single core of a 2022 M1 MacBook we can generate 40 million TUID/s, which is 25 ns per TUID.

 ## Future work
 For time-based exploits (like Meltdown/Spectre) `time_ns` should probably be rounded to nearest millisecond for sensitive systems.
-The last ~20 bits of `tme_ns` can be filled with more randomness to lessen the chance of collisions.
+The last ~20 bits of `time_ns` can be filled with more randomness to lessen the chance of collisions.